 - No lubrication: Locks can jam over the years, and inserting a key in a jammed lock can break it.
 Locks need lubrication for proper functioning.
 Therefore, it is essential to lubricate the lock at regular intervals.

 - Soft material key breaks: Keys made of soft metal can break easily.
-A variety of keys are available in the market, and some of them are made of soft metals which are comparatively easy to break.
+A variety of keys are available in the market, and some are made of soft metals that are comparatively easy to break.
 Soft metals mainly include metals like brass, copper, nickel, etc.

 - Force used to open lock: Applying excessive force to open the lock can break the key.
-So, the next time you are in a hurry, never commit a mistake that can end you in trouble.
+So, the next time you are in a hurry never commits a mistake that can end you in trouble.

 Apply some lubricants